aliakseitu/mini-twitter-api/README.md

 ### Timeline

-A user should be able to see a list of the messages posted by all the people they follow, in reverse chronological order.
+A user can see a list of the messages posted by all the people they follow, in reverse chronological order.

 URL:
 ```